Universumgames/expoll_server/API.md

             -   `userCount` (Int) number users voted on this poll
             -   `lastUpdated` (DateTime (specifics not defined yet))
             -   `type` (0: String, 1: Date, 2: DateTime)
+            -   `editable` (boolean) indicates wether the poll can be edited or is archived by the admin
 -   Retrieve detailed information
     -   required JSON fields:
         -   `pollID` the poll id (may be in query string)